February 2025

 24th

-Two days of stormy weather appears to have blown away to the reveal a sunny morning; on the way to the poly tunnel I noticed a rainbow had appeared over Borthwick Brae.
+After a few days of stormy weather, it's finally sunny today.
+On my way to the poly tunnel, I saw that a rainbow had formed over Borthwick Brae.

-A vibrant rainbow arches across the scene, its colours partially obscured by the overcast conditions, suggesting a recent rainfall.
-The landscape is gently rolling hills dotted with farm buildings, trees, and grazing sheep, creating a tranquil yet somewhat somber atmosphere.
+Vibrant rainbow arches across the scene, its colours partially obscured by the overcast conditions, suggesting a recent rainfall.
+The landscape is gently rolling hills dotted with farm buildings, trees, and grazing sheep, creating a tranquil yet somewhat sombre atmosphere.
 The contrast between the vibrant rainbow and the subdued colours of the landscape creates a visually compelling scene.
 The overall feeling is one of quiet beauty and perhaps a sense of hope or renewal following a storm.

-Midday the lambs were sitting and suckling from their mother ewes, we've had no new lambs for twenty-four hours but ewes are very big, uncomfortable and also panting.
-The aging Herdwick is bullying other ewes, she'll be auctioned at Longtown very soon, if not in lamb she'll be cast.
+Today, the lambs were sitting and nursing from their mother ewes.
+We haven't had any new lambs in twenty-four hours, but the ewes are getting colossal, uncomfortable, and panting.
+Elderly Herdwick is picking on other ewes.
+She will soon be auctioned off at Longtown, and if she's not in lamb, she will be cast.

 Panoramic view of a rural landscape under a bright, sunny sky.
 The foreground shows a field of dry, brown grass with patches of green and some standing water.
 A wooden fence runs along the left side.
 In the mid-ground, a shallow, flooded area is visible.
 The background features gently rolling hills, some sparsely wooded.